Ancient Chinese Medicine - Curing Cancer

 The discovery of UDCA from Bear Bile and its correlation to TCM's has led to a variety of intriguing tests.
 One of the most famous being the sustainability of a pig's heart, beating for well over 8 hours after being removed from the creature and infused with synthesized bear bile (UDCA).
 Once removed the heart was given a shock back to life with an AED device and connected to tubes simulating the function of arteries.

-This is truly a testament to what could be found through more in-depth study of Ancient Chinese Practices and has sparked great intrigue into what could be done with UDCA in the future and its ability to maintain organs.
+This is truly a testament to what could be found through a more in-depth study of Ancient Chinese Practices and has sparked great intrigue into what could be done with UDCA in the future and its ability to maintain organs.

-The traditional harvesting of Bear Bile, however, has had great public outcry from the animal welfare community, as the methods used to extract the bile are undoubtedly inhumane.
+The traditional harvesting of Bear Bile, however, has had a great public outcry from the animal welfare community, as the methods used to extract the bile are undoubtedly inhumane.
 Bear bile farming in China is still alive and well today, with over 7,600 bears kept legally in captivity for the purpose of bile farming.
 Chinese officials have had much scrutiny over the laws but defend this legality by suggesting that over 10,000 wild bears would need to be killed each year to produce an equivalent amount of bile.
 Animal welfare supporters hope in the near future we will see UDCA also synthesized in China and the captivity & cruelty to come to an end.

 Peter Gwin ( 2019, January ).
 Retrieved from How ancient remedies are changing modern medicine